Every week on average, 20 tradesmen die from exposure to asbestos. Averaging 4 plumbers, 6 electricians and 8 joiners – all from this hidden killer.

-- Asbestos is an insulating material that was widely used in may industries in the UK from the 1950s up until the mid-1980s, mainly in construction, heavy industry and shipbuilding (used in fireproofing, insulation, pipe lagging, roofing tiles/corrugated panels, ceiling tiles, textured coating, panelling, general building material, drainage pipes, flooring, fire blankets and sprayed onto other materials as a fire retardant)
+Asbestos is an insulating material that was widely used in many industries in the UK from the 1950s up until the mid-1980s, mainly in construction, heavy industry and shipbuilding (used in fireproofing, insulation, pipe lagging, roofing tiles/corrugated panels, ceiling tiles, textured coating, panelling, general building material, drainage pipes, flooring, fire blankets and sprayed onto other materials as a fire retardant)

-From 1981 to 2011, the HSE Mesothelioma register has recorded 43,400 deaths…more than 8 in 10 are male.
+From 1981 to 2011, the HSE Mesothelioma register has recorded 43,400 deaths…more than 8 in 10 are males.

 *Data sourced HSE.